peterferguson/react-native-passkeys/README.md

 #### 1. Host an Apple App Site Association (AASA) file

 For Passkeys to work on iOS, you'll need to host an AASA file on your domain.
 This file is used to verify that your app is allowed to handle the domain you are trying to authenticate with.
+This must be hosted on a site with a valid SSL certificate.

-The file should be hosted at (note there is no `.json` extension):
+The file should be hosted at:

 ```
 https://<your_domain>/.well-known/apple-app-site-association
 ```

-and should look something like this:
+Note there is no `.json` extension for this file but the format is json.
+The contents of the file should look something like this:

 ```json
 {